- Rust 99.6%

 Rust implementation of the SLM (SLAY Media) protocol sender -- a low-latency protocol for media.

 It is an attempt to get as close to real-time interaction between an external "VJ" application, like a soundboard or video clip player, and OBS as possible.
-Initial attempts were made using NDI, but that added several hundred milliseconds (at best) of latency between hitting "play" and actually getting the content through to OBS, which is why this project exists.
+Initial attempts were made using NDI, but that added several hundred milliseconds unpredictibly (at worst) of latency between hitting "play" and actually getting the content through to OBS, which is why this project exists.

 Handles multicast discovery, the HELLO/CAPS handshake, UDP frame delivery, and shared memory transport (POSIX on Unix, Named File Mappings on Windows).
 Wire format is defined in PROTOCOL.md.